chilts/level-stats/ReadMe.md

 Also, sets can be used as small sets (exact) or large sets (approximate).
 Large sets are implemented using HyperLogLogs

-## Aggregation ##

-This `level-stats` package does no aggregation but instead stores everything we've been given.
-By doing it this way, we can use this package directly and get a complete picture.

-One drawback of course is the amount of space used if our data is getting bigger.
-We can therefore put `level-stats-aggregator` in front of `level-stats` and determine how often to write to the datastore via that package.

 ## Inspiration ##

 * [Flickr's statsd](https://code.flickr.net/2008/10/27/counting-timing/)